Brainstem SIG

-With the Brainstem SIG, we want to provide a platform for exchanging ideas evolving around the brainstem, and for promoting further knowledge about its physiology and pathophysiology.
-The Brainstem SIG is open to everybody, clinicians, researchers, technicians, etc. There is no membership fee, and no formal membership is necessary, although people being interested are encouraged to send an email to the Secretary in order to be entered in the mailing list.
+With the Brainstem SIG, we want to provide a platform for exchanging ideas evolving around the brainstem and for promoting further knowledge about its physiology and pathophysiology.
+The Brainstem SIG is open to everybody, i.e., clinicians, researchers, technicians, etc. Like the Brainstem Society in the past, which has been a multidisciplinary organization, also the Brainstem SIG will be a multidisciplinary organization: it is not necessary to be affiliated with any National Society of Clinical Neurophysiology or any other organization to be or become a member of the Brainstem SIG.
+There is no membership fee, and no formal membership is necessary.
+People who are interested are encouraged to send an email to the Secretary in order to be entered into the mailing list.

 Current activities